ssyht/arculus-drone_mission-module/pages/ch2.md

 * Paste the **Join Script** that was copied from the portal into the instance.

-* Upon completion of the command run, navigate back to the Arculus portal and click on **Manage Edge Devices**
+* Upon completion of the command run, navigate back to the Arculus portal and click on **Manage Edge Devices** in the left-side of the page.

 <p align="center"> <img src="../img/ch2_nav_mgdev.png" width="300px"></p>

 * You should be able to see the surveillance drone in the cluster.

  <p align="center"> <img src="../img/ch2_dev_cluster.png" width="900px"></p>

+ ## 2.3 As a Result